 In this era of customization, B2B buyers expect an individualized purchase process and solution that takes into consideration their unique challenges and priorities.
 It is imperative to know who your audience is and how to best tailor the sales process for relevance.

 Actionable Insight: Personalization goes beyond updating your standard sales deck with the prospect’s name and logo on the title slide.
-This archaic definition of ‘customization’ has given way to a scientifically-driven, metrics-based approach that matches content, messaging, and sales strategy based on factors such as persona, type of company, and stage in the purchase process.
-A sales enablement tool such as KnowledgeTree can use predictive analytics to recommend winning content and best practice strategy based on the sales situation, helping to personalize the buyer experience.
+This archaic definition of ‘customization’ has given way to a scientifically-driven, metrics-based approach that matches the content, messaging, and sales strategy based on factors such as persona, type of company, and stage in the purchase process.
+A sales enablement tool such as Savo can use predictive analytics to recommend winning content and best practice strategies based on the sales situation, helping to personalize the buyer experience.

 Buyers don’t just want to hear a pitch – they want to learn something.
 A LinkedIn survey shows that B2B buyers are 5x more likely to engage with a sales professional who provides new insights about their business.
 Prospects want hard data and unique industry insights, rather than just sales messaging.
 According to Hank Barnes, Research Vice President at Garner, “Buyers have access to all this stuff from vendors, but making sense of it, interpreting it, understanding that they have the right stuff is where they’re really struggling”.